imjoy-team/ImJoy/docs/development.md

 An important part of ImJoy is to provide a flexible way to interact with the user, to either specify input information or generate output in a rich and interactive manner.

 ImJoy comes with a set of basic elements such as forms and progress bars which provide a way to interact with user.
-More advanced and powerful user interfaces can be also built with customized windows where developers can ultilize web based UI library for generating controls, interactive charts or render 3D views.
+More advanced and powerful user interfaces can be also built with customized windows where developers can utilize web based UI library for generating controls, interactive charts or render 3D views.

 ### **Basic user input and output**